hertinek/calculator/README.md

 		'Backspace' key (for 'C')
 		'Escape' key (for 'AC')
 	Note that the total number of actual keys that it represents cannot be asserted because of the different physical keyboards that users can have (mainly with or without a number keypad) but also the mapping that is used by their operating system.

-Things to keep in mind (to implement later for instance, or just be mindful about):
-	- create a chart with instructions and information about the calculator, to be displayed next to it
-	- leave a tiny space every three digits